-Brandon Draper is a graduate of 'Smoky Valley High School' and 'Bethany College'.
-He has enjoyed a celebrated career as drummer, percussionist, producer, multi-instrumentalist and educator.
-In addition to freelancing and teaching, he currently performs as a solo artist, multi-instrumentalist.
-With the Turkish-Jazz group 'Alaturka', Draper recorded, co-mixed and performed on the 2013 release 'Yalniz' (4.5 Stars – Best albums of 2013 – Downbeat Magazine).
+Brandon Draper is a graduate of the 'Smoky Valley High School' and 'Bethany College'.
+He has enjoyed a celebrated career as drummer, percussionist, producer, multi-instrumentalist, and educator.
+In addition to freelancing and teaching, he currently performs as a solo artist and multi-instrumentalist.
+With the Turkish-Jazz group 'Alaturka', he recorded, co-mixed, and performed on the 2013 release 'Yalniz' (4.5 Stars – Best albums of 2013 – Downbeat Magazine).
 Brandon plays guitar with his father (a renowned Hammond B3 organist) in 'The Draper Family Band' and he runs the acclaimed children's interactive music program 'Drum Safari' with his wife of 14 years Teryn.

 Currently, Brandon is on the music faculty at the 'University of Kansas' where he teaches Jazz Drums, World Percussion, Steel Band and is the director of Music Enterprise certificate combining music business and entrepreneurship.

 Brandon is also the head of percussion and world music studies at the 'Johnson County Community College'.
 He holds a Bachelors's degree in percussion performance from 'Bethany College', and a Masters of Music with distinction from the 'University of New Mexico'.